Is Your Vacant Home Covered by Insurance?

-Those fees can vary from 2 to 5 times the amount of your regular insurance policy.
-Vacant home insurance can often be purchased monthly.
-You might wonder why a policy that covers an empty house would cost more than a policy that insures its contents but that's because vandalism is very costly to fix.
+Fees can vary from 2 to 5 times the amount of a regular insurance policy.
+The upside is that vacant home insurance can be purchased monthly.
+A policy that covers an empty house costs more than a policy that insures its contents because vandalism is very costly to fix.

 Ways to Discourage Vandalism